buddhist-uni/buddhist-uni.github.io/_content/booklets/in-his-own-words_nyanamoli.md

 series: wheel
 number: 428
 address: Kandy
-course: function
+course: path
-tags: [pali-canon, ebts, path]
+tags:
+  - pali-canon
+  - ebts
+  - function
 ---

 A short anthology of texts from the Pali Canon framed by the Noble Eightfold Path.
 An excellent study guide.